 The Rila Wilderness is embedded in the Rila National Park, the largest national park in Bulgaria.
 The park is located in the south-western part of the country.
 Rila Wilderness is one of the largest and most valuable Wilderness areas in Europe.
 It includes four large Wilderness areas – Parangalica, Central Rila Reserve, Ibar and Skakavitsa.
 Rila Wilderness covers a large part of the Rila mountain range with high peaks, deep valleys, forests and mountain pastures.

-The Podyjí WILDRiver is embedded in the Podyjí Wilderness.
-The Podyjí Wilderness is part of the Podyjí National Park, Czech Republic and is characterized by extraordinary scenery, being home to features such as rocky amphitheatres, cliffs, meanders or alluvial plains around the river Dyje.
+The Dyje WILDRiver is embedded in the Podyjí Wilderness.
+The Podyjí Wilderness is part of the Podyjí National Park, Czech Republic and is characterised by extraordinary scenery, being home to features such as rocky amphitheatres, cliffs, meanders or alluvial plains around the river.

 The Peneda-Gerês Wilderness is embedded into the Peneda-Gerês National Park, Portugal.
 The Peneda-Gerês National Park was created in 1971 due to its national and international scientific values, with the aim to protect the existing human and natural resources.
-Since the Peneda-Gerês National Park was established in 1971, it was acknowledged as the wildest area of Portugal.
+Since its establishment, it has been acknowledged as the wildest area of Portugal.

 The Paanajärvi Wilderness is embedded in the Paanajärvi National Park, Russia.
 Paanajärvi Wilderness is located right at the Arctic Circle and preserves the representative examples of natural values of the whole Karelia region, at the Finnish–Russian border.
 The boreal forests with lakes reach into far horizons with no sign of human presence, any roads or towns.
 The Paanajärvi Wilderness and Olanga WILDRiver create a great example of pristine and remote Wilderness.